magento/devdocs/guides/v2.2/cloud/live/go-live-checklist.md

 You need to complete configurations for your DNS including:

 -  Set all necessary redirects, especially if you are migrating from an existing site
--  Set the zone’s root resource record to address the hostname
+-  Set the zone root resource record to the hostname address
--  Lower the value for the Time-to-Live (TTL) to refresh DNS information to correctly point customers faster to the Production store
+-  Lower the value for the Time-to-Live (TTL) setting to refresh DNS information so customers are directed to the correct Production store more quickly

 We recommend a significantly lower TTL value when switching the DNS record.
 This value tells the DNS how long to cache the DNS record.
 When shortened, it refreshes the DNS faster.
 For example, changing this value from 3 days to 10 minutes.
 Be advised, this adds load to the web server.